-We hope this update finds you well and if you have any questions, that you will not hesitate to reach out at your earliest convenience.
+If you have any questions, please do not hesitate to reach out.
+As always, I wish you and your family well.
+Thank you for your continued trust in our guidance.

+- Ken -

 Investing involves risk, and investors may incur a profit or a loss.
 All expressions of opinion reflect the judgment of the Raymond James Chief Investment Officer and are subject to change.
 There is no assurance the trends mentioned will continue or that the forecasts discussed will be realized.
 Past performance may not be indicative of future results.
 Economic and market conditions are subject to change.
-Diversification does not guarantee a profit nor protect against loss.

 The Dow Jones Industrial Average is an unmanaged index of 30 widely held stocks.
 The NASDAQ Composite Index is an unmanaged index of all common stocks listed on the NASDAQ National Stock Market.
 The S&P 500 is an unmanaged index of 500 widely held stocks.
 The MSCI EAFE (Europe, Australasia and Far East) index is an unmanaged index that is generally considered representative of the international stock market.
 The Russell 2000 is an unmanaged index of small-cap securities.
 The Bloomberg Barclays US Aggregate Bond Index is a broad-based flagship benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
 An investment cannot be made in these indexes.
 The performance mentioned does not include fees and charges, which would reduce an investor's returns.

-Companies engaged in business related to a specific sector are subject to fierce competition and their products and services may be subject to rapid obsolescence.
-There are additional risks associated with investing in an individual sector, including limited diversification.
+Investing in the energy sector involves special risks, including the potential adverse effects of state and federal regulation, and may not be suitable for all investors.
 A credit rating of a security is not a recommendation to buy, sell or hold the security and may be subject to review, revision, suspension, reduction or withdrawal at any time by the assigning Rating Agency.
 Bond prices and yields are subject to change based upon market conditions and availability.
 If bonds are sold prior to maturity, you may receive more or less than your initial investment.
 Income from municipal bonds is not subject to federal income taxation; however, it may be subject to state and local taxes and, for certain investors, to the alternative minimum tax.
 Income from taxable municipal bonds is subject to federal income taxation, and it may be subject to state and local taxes.
 Investing in commodities is generally considered speculative because of the significant potential for investment loss.
 Their markets are likely to be volatile and there may be sharp price fluctuations even during periods when prices overall are rising.
 International investing involves special risks, including currency fluctuations, differing financial accounting standards, and possible political and economic volatility.
+The companies engaged in the communications and technology industries are subject to fierce competition and their products and services may be subject to rapid obsolescence.
 The Consumer Price Index is a measure of inflation compiled by the US Bureau of Labor Studies.
 The Leading Economic Index (LEI) provides an early indication of significant turning points in the business cycle and where the economy is heading in the near term.
+This is not a recommendation to purchase or sell the stocks of the companies pictured/mentioned.
 Investing in small-cap stocks generally involves greater risks, and therefore, may not be appropriate for every investor.
 The prices of small company stocks may be subject to more volatility than those of large company stocks.
-The ISM Services Index is an economic index based on surveys of more than 400 non-manufacturing (or services) firms' purchasing and supply executives.
-The ISM Manufacturing Index, also known as the purchasing managers' index (PMI), is a monthly indicator of U.S. economic activity based on a survey of purchasing managers at more than 300 manufacturing firms.
+The Nikkei 225 is a stock market index is for the Tokyo Stock Exchange (TSE).
+It is the most widely quoted average of Japanese equities.
 Material created by Raymond James for use by its advisors.